-Instant Vortex 6 Quart Air Fryer
+Instant Vortex and Instant Vortex Plus 6 Quart Air Fryer

-It was lightweight and easy to move around.
+The Vortex is lightweight and easy to move around.
 Instant Pot recommends you have at least 5″ of space around the appliance, so I move it to my bar to use it.

 The Vortex has four Smart Programs with pre-set cooking times and temperatures.
 The Vortex Plus has 6 Smart Programs.
 The Smart Programs can be customized to your own settings.